 This chemical hygiene plan has been prepared to ensure that the exposure to hazardous chemicals in the workplace is minimal and does not exceed permissible exposure limits (PELs), specified in 29 CFR part 1910, Z tables (Appendix F).
 All employees have the right to medical consultations and/or examinations if there is reasonable suspicion that an overexposure occurred.
-All exposures potentially exceeding the PEL should be reported to the CHO.
+All exposures potentially exceeding the PEL should be reported to the CHO and the University Environmental Health Coordinator.